Saxo Investment Brokerage Review (2024): How to Invest Using SaxoTraderGO?

 Saxo platforms Who is it for Products

-SaxoTraderGO Comprehensive one-screen dashboard for investors with some knowledge FX, FX Options, CFDs, stocks, ETFs, futures, listed options, bonds, mutual funds, commodities
+SaxoTraderGO Comprehensive one-screen dashboard for investors with some knowledge FX, FX Options, CFDs, stocks, ETFs, futures, listed options, bonds, mutual funds, commodities, and cryptocurrencies

-SaxoTraderPRO For advanced institutional traders FX, FX Options, CFDs, stocks, ETFs, futures, listed options, bonds, mutual funds, commodities
+SaxoTraderPRO For advanced institutional traders FX, FX Options, CFDs, stocks, ETFs, futures, listed options, bonds, mutual funds, commodities, and cryptocurrencies

-SaxoInvestor is on the other end of the spectrum, designed for the typical retail investor — basically regular folk like you and I. It solely provides cash products and has investment themes that give an overview of trends in relevant yield products such as electric vehicles and robotics, to ‘inspire’ beginner investors.
+SaxoInvestor is on the other end of the spectrum, designed for the typical retail investor.
+You’ll find investment themes that give an overview of trends in relevant yield products such as electric vehicles and robotics, to ‘inspire’ beginner investors.
 Each theme has a curated list of relevant stocks, mutual funds, ETFs within.

 Saxo also offers a Regular Savings Plan where you can invest in managed ETF portfolios, offered by asset managers BlackRock and Lion Global.
 It allows you to build long term savings with an initial minimum investment of $2,000, and subsequent regular monthly contributions from $100.
-The service fee ranges from 0.25% to 0.75% per annum.
+The service fee is 0.75% per annum.

 You can use all 3 platforms free of charge, to monitor your investments and place trades.
 You can also read about global news in different industries and get a better understanding of what products you may want to buy next.

-Saxo also tries to cater to different levels of investors with video tutorials on the basics of trading, managing risk and how to trade, regular podcasts on market insights and webinars.
+Saxo tries to cater to investors of all levels with video tutorials on the basics of trading, managing risk and how to trade, regular podcasts on market insights, and webinars.

 How to apply for a Saxo account?

-If you want to give Saxo a try, opening an account is free and pretty straightforward as SingPass holders can sign up using MyInfo, which retrieves your personal particulars.
+If you want to give Saxo a try, opening an account is free and pretty straightforward, as SingPass holders can sign up using MyInfo, which retrieves your personal particulars.
 The process is quick and painless.
-You can get your account up and running in 5 minutes, and transfer funds easily to your account by bank transfer (PayNow, FAST, iBanking or MEPs), credit or debit card, and then start trading.
+You can get your account up and running in 5 minutes and transfer funds easily to your account by bank transfer (PayNow, FAST, iBanking or MEPs), credit or debit card, and start trading.

 Photo credit: Saxo